mglagola/ngrok-serve-dir/README.md

-# Easily serve a directory's contents over the internet using ngrok and node`
+# Easily serve a directory's contents over the internet using ngrok and nodejs

 It's as easy as